UK government approves controversial $2.5B project for ‘carbon negative’ power plant | KRDO

 By Laura Paddison, CNN

-(CNN) — The UK government approved a multibillion-dollar project on Tuesday to create a “carbon negative” wood-burning power plant.
+(CNN) — The UK government approved a £2 billion (around $2.5 billion) project on Tuesday to create a “carbon negative” wood-burning power plant.
 But some climate experts say it’s a costly experiment for a technology that may not be green.

 Energy secretary Claire Coutinho’s decision greenlights a plan to bolt carbon capture units onto two generators at a power station in Yorkshire, northern England, run by Drax.
 Once operational, each would be capable of preventing 4 million tons of carbon pollution a year from entering the atmosphere, according to the company.